Last Updated on May 17, 2026 by Ryan Roberts

 Eventually, firm size can matter.
 If you are dealing with specialized tax, regulatory, international, litigation, executive compensation, privacy, or complex M&A issues, a larger platform can be useful because it brings more benches and more specialties under one roof.

-But that is typically a later problem, often well beyond Series A. And it is worth remembering that specialized boutiques have been on the rise for a couple of decades as clients have become more comfortable buying narrow expertise instead of one-size-fits-all coverage.
+But that is typically a later problem, often well beyond Series A. It is also worth remembering that specialized boutiques have been gaining ground for years as clients have become more comfortable buying narrow expertise instead of one-size-fits-all coverage.

 Many strong boutiques also have relationships with trusted outside lawyers in those other areas, so you do not always need one giant firm to get specialized help when it comes up.